TheProjectsGuy/MLHub/docs/models/lenet.rst

   Some handwritten examples from the MNIST dataset.

-The dataset for this is implemented in the :py:class:`MNISTDataset <mlhub.lenet5.MNISTDataset>` class.
+The dataset for this is implemented in the :py:class:`MNISTDataset <mlhub.lenet.data.MNISTDataset>` class.

 Loss
 -----